 The Teaching Practicum in the Department of Philosophy is a multi-faceted program of seminars, workshops, in-class observation or review, and one-on-one meetings with the Teaching Practicum Director.
-It is designed to help our doctoral student Teaching Fellows prepare to enter the classroom over their 2nd year and then further to support them once they are in the classroom in their 3rd year (and beyond).
+It is designed to help Teaching Fellows prepare to enter the classroom over their second year and then further to support them once they are in the classroom in their third year (and beyond).